universalamateur/PyPlayGround/test_micro/ReadMe.md

 ## A first test deploy

-1. create a micro, navigate in your Terminal to a parent directory for micro and type:
+### 1. create a micro, navigate in your Terminal to a parent directory for micro and type

 ```=bash
 deta new --python MICRONAME
 ```

-2. This will create a new Python Micro as well as a local copy inside a directory called MICRONAME which will contain a main.py file.
+### 2. This will create a new Python Micro as well as a local copy inside a directory called MICRONAME which will contain a main.py file

 The CLI should respond:

 ```=json